Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Results and Evaluation

-We analyzed the active learning strategies from two points of view.
+The active learning strategies were analyzed from two points of view.
 First, whether they contributed to better learning of the machine learning model.
 Second, how much manual work could be saved by adopting such strategies.

-For the first case, we measured the AUC ROC over time (see Table \ref{T:AUC-ROC-VALUES-ALL}).
-In particular, we contrast the models' average performance when they consumed data within the Q1 and Q4 of the active learning pool.
+For the first case, the AUC ROC was measured over time (see Table \ref{T:AUC-ROC-VALUES-ALL}).
+In particular, the models' average performance was contrasted when they consumed data within the Q1 and Q4 of the active learning pool.
 The best outcomes were observed for Experiment 2 (highest uncertainty with human labeler) settings, while the second-best performance was observed for Experiment 8 (highest uncertainty, with the machine and human oracles).
-Overall, we found the streaming setting had a better average performance when compared to the pool-based experiments, despite achieving only the second-best results with Platt scaling.
-Furthermore, we observed that in two cases, the machine learning model degraded its performance between Q1 and Q4.
+Overall, it was observed that the streaming setting had a better average performance when compared to the pool-based experiments, despite achieving only the second-best results with Platt scaling.
+Furthermore, in two cases, the machine learning model degraded its performance between Q1 and Q4.
 This happened for Experiment 3 ($p=0.95$) and Experiment 4 ($p=0.95$).

 Given that (a) in both experiments, a machine oracle was used, (b) no performance decrease was observed for $p=0.99$, and (c) that the same setting did not affect the streaming case, we were tempted to conclude that most likely the machine oracles mislabeled certain instances, confusing the model when retrained and therefore reducing the model's performance over time.
 Nevertheless, further analysis revealed a small fraction of soft-labeled data and that most cases were accurately labeled.
 While soft labeling was detrimental for the pool-based active learning settings, it led to superior results in a streaming setting, achieving results close to the best ones obtained across all experiments.